cachapa/ExpandableLayout/README.md

 The new implementation is contained in the `ExpandableLayout` class.
 Since the API is slightly different, I've kept the old implementation in the `ExpandableLinearLayout` class.
 If you're already using older versions of this library, you don't have to change anything.

 In any case I recommend you look at the new class.
-A demo of the API is shown in the `ExpandableLayoutDemo` included with this project.
+A demo of the new API is shown in the `demo` module included with this project.
+The old API is demonstrated in the `legacy_demo` module.

 ## Features